-Dall's Porpoise
+Dall's Porpoise (Phocoenoides dalli)

-Dall's porpoise is only found in the North Pacific and adjacent seas, and is widely distributed over the continental shelf and slope waters, and over deep (>2500 m) oceanic waters (Hall 1979), ranging from $\sim$ 32°N to 65°N (Reeves et al. 2002).
-In general, this species is common throughout its range (Buckland et al. 1993a).
-Buckland et al. (1993a) provided an abundance estimate of 1.3 million Dall's porpoises for the North Pacific.

-Dall's porpoises usually occur in small groups of 2-12, characterized by fluid associations (Reeves et al. 2002).
-In Alaska, average group size ranged from 2.7 to 3.7 (Wade et al. 2003; Waite 2003; Moore et al. 2002b).
+Dall's porpoise is only found in the North Pacific and adjacent seas.
+It is widely distributed across the North Pacific over the continental shelf and slope waters, and over deep (>2500 m) oceanic waters (Hall 1979), ranging from ~32°N to 65°N (Reeves et al. 2002).
+In general, this species is common throughout its range (Buckland et al. 1993).
+Dall's porpoises usually occur in small groups of 2 to 12 individuals, characterized by fluid associations (Reeves et al. 2002).
 Dall's porpoises are fast-swimming and active porpoises, and readily approach vessels to ride the bow wave.